 Collective Worship and Assembly

 Our daily act of Collective Worship is within an Anglican ethos and tradition.
-Itcarries a broadly Anglican message, in accordance with our Mission Statement and conforms to Blackburn Diocesan Policy.
-It usually takes placein the school conservatory, in the plantation, in the classrooms -all environmentswhich encourageworship, prayer and reflection.
+It carries a broadly Anglican message, in accordance with our Mission Statement and conforms to Blackburn Diocesan Policy.
+It takes place in various areas around school - the school conservatory, in the plantation, classrooms -all environments which encourage worship, prayer and reflection.

 Care is taken to provide: